satnet-project/generic-client/docs/structureClient.rst

 |                 |                          | disconnectedProtocol   |
 +-----------------+--------------------------+------------------------+

+Class responsible for initiating the basic methods of the client connection with the tracking station.

 .. py:function:: __init__(self, CONNECTION_INFO, GS, AMP)

+    Class initialization.
+Collect settings of the connection.

 .. py:function:: _manageFrame(self, result)

+    Checks if the AMP connection is available.
+If it is not available this method saves the messages in a local file.

 .. py:function:: _updateLocalFile(self, frame)

+    Method responsible, in the absence of a connection, save the received messages.

 .. py:function:: connectedProtocol(self, AMP)

+    This method it is call when the protocol gets connected.

 .. py:function:: disconnectedProtocol(self)

+    This method it is call when the protocol gets disconnected.

 +-----------------+--------------------------+------------------------+
 | Module          | Class                    | Methods                |